Close Menu

 Social Security Ruling 19-2p discusses how the SSA looks at obesity.
 Obesity, on its own, no longer meets an SSA listing.
 However, the functional limits caused by obesity, alone or in combination with another condition, may equal a listing.
 For example, obesity may increase the symptoms of another medical condition to the extent that the combination of conditions equals a listing.
 The SSA will evaluate each case based on the information in the medical record.

-If your congenital heart disease does not meet or equal the listing, then you may be able to win benefits by proving you cannot work due to your residual functional capacity.
+If your congenital heart disease does not meet the listing, then you may be able to win benefits by proving your residual functional capacity (RFC).
 If you have heart disease and obesity, then you may not be able to exert yourself.
 In order to work, we must be capable to do physical activity.
 For example, we must be able to sit, stand, walk, lift, and carry.
 If your conditions limit your ability to do these things, then it can prevent you from working.

 Additionally, you may have limitations in other activities, such as your ability to climb, balance, stoop, kneel, crouch, and crawl.
 Obesity and heart disease increase stress on the body.
 Obesity may also affect your ability to handle objects.
 Likewise, heart disease can cause severe fatigue.
-If you have hypoplastic left heart disease, then learn more about it on our site.
+If you have hypoplastic left heart disease, then learn about it.

-In cases with both heart disease and obesity, fatigue may affect your ability to sustain work activity.
+In cases with both heart disease and obesity, fatigue may affect your ability to work.
 The combination of the two conditions may be greater than the effects of each condition alone.
-For example, someone who has obesity and arthritis may have more joint pain and physical limits than the person who has obesity alone.
-If the SSA finds you have a reduced ability to complete an 8 hour workday, then you can win benefits using the Medical Vocational Guidelines.
+For example, someone who has obesity and lupus may have more joint pain than the person who has obesity alone.
+If the SSA finds you can’t work eight hours a day, then you win benefits using the Medical Vocational Guidelines.

 WE HELP YOU WIN SSD BENEFITS FOR CONGENITAL HEART DISEASE